MicrosoftDocs/VBA-Docs/api/Excel.PivotCache.SourceConnectionFile.md

 ## Example

 This example determines if a connection exists for the PivotTable cache and, if there is a connection, displays the file name.
 If no connection exists, the code handles the run-time error and notifies the user.
-This example assumes a PivotTable exists on the active worksheet.
+This example assumes that a PivotTable exists on the active worksheet.

 ```vb
 Sub CheckSourceConnection()